 The IT industry in Ukraine started to grow rapidly ca. 20 years ago, and now, being the biggest exporter of IT services in Europe, is hotter than ever.
 An excellent quality-price ratio makes it one of the best outsourcing destinations in the world.
 Nevertheless, while deciding on moving any operations abroad, you want to be absolutely sure about it.
-We will try to get rid of your uncertainties in the below article or at least answer the most frequently asked questions that we get from our prospective clients.
+We will try to get rid of your uncertainties in the below article.
+Here are the most frequently asked questions that we get from our prospective clients about outsourcing in Ukraine.

 1. Why is it such a bargain to work with Ukrainian IT specialists?

 Ukraine is one of the poorest countries in Europe — although the salaries increased by over 70% in the last five years, it’s still just USD 3.12 net per hour.
 One could think it’s OK because everything is cheaper in Ukraine… but it’s not.

 According to the calculations of the International Monetary Fund, GDP per capita (according to purchasing power parity) in Ukraine accounts for just 9,800 USD.
 To understand how small this amount is, let’s check other European countries: in Germany, it’s USD 53,570, in Poland USD 33,890 and Romania USD 28,000.

 Having in mind the average remuneration, let’s have look at the salaries in IT.
 The average salary of a Middle Developer is about $1,500.
 For Senior positions, the salary accounts for ca. $2,500–3,500.
 You can do the math — IT people in Ukraine earn many times more than the average hourly rate, and with such money, you can make a decent living, even in a relatively expensive Kyiv.
 That’s why the IT job market in Ukraine is so hot and, as a consequence, competitive.
 It’s just extremely beneficial to work in the Ukrainian IT sector right now.